developer-zebra/developer-zebra-site/src/datawedge/6-0/guide/setup/index.md

 <br>

 <img style="height:350px" src="02_datawedge_launcher.png"/>
-_Launcher icon for Android 5.x_
+_Launcher icon for Android 6.x_
 <br>

 On newly installed devices, the DataWedge Profiles screen similar to the image below appears, showing the three included (visible) Profiles.
 White text indicates enabled Profiles.
 Also shown is a fourth, disabled Profile (grey text) that's not present out-of-the-box.
 <img style="height:350px" src="01a_ProfilesScreen.png"/>

-**Note**: If DataWedge had been opened previously, it will reopen to the last used screen.
+**Note**: If DataWedge had been opened previously, it will reopen to the last screen used.
 If necessary, press BACK until the Profiles screen appears.
 <br>

 &#50;. **Tap the "hamburger"** menu and **select -> New profile**.